razakmat/OOP-SemestralWorkTeam/Semestralka.package/ShowDirectorError.class/README.md

-Exception that is thrown when user wants to show info about director  and has no movie selected.
+Exception that is thrown when user wants to show info about director  and has no film selected.